Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Application to the Abruzzo, Italy data

 \section{Application to the Abruzzo, Italy data}

-The NTE methods described above were applied to analyze the Abruzzo study data.
-The aim of the application was to assess effectiveness of a full course of vaccine, compared to remaining unvaccinated, against the composite outcome severe COVID-19 or COVID-19-related death among Abruzzo residents aged 80 years or older ($n=120,778$).
-The target trial protocol was introduced in Section \ref{methods}; the full protocol is available in Table \ref{protocol}.
+The NTE methods described above were applied to analyze the Abruzzo database.
+The aim of the application was to assess effectiveness of a full course of vaccine, compared to remaining unvaccinated, against the composite outcome severe COVID-19 or COVID-19-related death among Abruzzo residents aged 80 years or older.
+The target trial protocol appears in Appendix Table~\ref{protocol_p1}.